MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-linux.md

 az login
 ```

-To learn more about different login methods, see [Log in with Azure CLI 2.0](authenticate-azure-cli.md).
+To learn more about different login methods, see [Log in with Azure CLI](authenticate-azure-cli.md).

 ## Troubleshooting